TimK70/personal-site/docs/_posts/2024-05-26-my-portfolio-launch.md

 author_profile: true
 ---

-Welcome to my new website!
-Built with Jekyll + GitHub Pages + Cloudflare, this site will serve as my online portfolio, blog, and resume hub...
+Welcome to the launch of my new personal website!

+This site is built with Jekyll using the Minimal Mistakes theme, deployed via GitHub Pages, and protected by Cloudflare DNS.